Roo in the Headlights

 Finland, on the other hand, prioritises quality of life and now sits astride international measures of wellbeing[11].
 When Finland discovered homeless people, they set about building houses for them[12].
 Even unemployed Finns with drug addictions are more secure than some hard-working Americans.

 These different destinies don’t simply reflect the preferences of different populations.
 Desire for safe, harmonious, and equitable living conditions is universal.
 The factor which steers popular opinion towards the selfish goals of private capital is capture.
 The US succumbed to it.
-Finland has so far resisted it.
+Finland has done better at resisting it.

 But messaging isn’t enough.
 Capture also seeks complicity.
 Wherever possible it rewards support with a share of the spoils, dividing the population into ‘winners’ and ‘losers’.
 In this regard Australia is in serious trouble.